-E-2000
+E-2000 © EEA STUDENT TRANSPORTATION

-The school district recognizes that transportation is an essential part of the school district services to students and parents, but the district further recognizes that transportation by school bus is a privilege and not a right for most students.
-The purpose of this policy is to provide guidance for safe transportation and to education students, staff, parents, community members and transportation providers on safety issues and the responsibilities on safety issues and the responsibilities of school bus ridership.
+The School District recognizes that transportation is an essential part of the School District services to students and parents, but the District further recognizes that transportation by school bus is a privilege and not a right for most students.
+The purpose of this policy is to provide guidance for safe transportation and to educate students, staff, parents, community members and transportation providers on safety issues and the responsibilities of school bus ridership.

 All persons who ride school buses to and from school, for extra-class or co-curricular purpose or provide these services are to be aware and practice the established procedures indicated.
-The guidance provided in this policy should be distributed to all students. parents, staff and transportation service providers in preschool communications, handbooks or individually at registration if entering school or employment after the beginning of the school year.
+The guidance provided in this policy should to be distributed to all students, parents, staff and transportation service providers in pre school communications, handbooks or individually at registration if entering school or employment after the beginning of the school year.
 Parents are encouraged to go over these procedures with their children and caretakers to ensure that the procedures are followed for the safety and welfare of those students.
-Student complaints about transportation services may be made using the forms found in policy JII for Student Concerns, Complaints and Grievances.
-Adults may use established complaint procedures cross-referenced below.
+Student complaints about transportation services may be made using the forms found in Policy JII for Student Concerns, Complaints and Grievances.
+Adults may use established complaint procedures cross referenced below.

-LEGAL REF.: 22-16-4 NMSA (1978) 22-12-10 NMSA (1978) 6.41.4.14 NMAC 42 U.S.C.
-11301, McKinney-Vento Homeless Assistance Act o f 2001 CROSS REF.: EEAFB - Extracurricular Activity Event Driver Requirement JFABD - Admission of Homeless Students JGC - Assignment of At-Risk Students to Classes and Prograt JIC - Student Conduct JII - Student Concerns, Complaints and Grievances JK - Student Discipline JKD - Student Suspension Expulsion JLCD - Administering Medicines to Students JLCG - Do Not Resuscitate KEB - Public Concerns and Complaints KEC - Concerns / Complaints about Personnel KED - Concerns / Complaints about Facilities and Services .ms CENTRAL CONSOL IDATED SCHOOL DISTRICT 43

-Student bus transportation procedures
+LEGAL REF.: 22-12-10 NMSA 22-16-4 NMSA et seq.
+(1978) 6.41.4.14 NMAC et seq.
+42 U.S.C.
+11301, McKinney-Vento Homeless Assistance Act of 2001, as amended by the Every Student Succeeds Act (ESSA) of 2015

+CROSS REF.: JFABD - Admission of Homeless Students

+JGC - Assignment of at-risk students to classes and programs

+JIC - Student Conduct

+JII - Student Concerns, Complaints, and Grievances

+JK - Student Discipline

+JKD - Student Suspension/Expulsion

+JLCD - Administering Medications to Students

+- JLCG Do Not Resuscitate

+- KEB Public Concerns and Complaints

+- KEC Concerns/Complaints About Personnel

+- KED Concerns/Complaints about Facilities and Services

+E-2011 © EEA-R

+STUDENT TRANSPORTATION

+Student Bus Transportation Procedures